Doctors completing their urgent care Fellowship tend to:

 The benefits of training and working in urgent care include:

-- A training programme that can be started at any time (there is no cut-off date for applications) at a pace that suits the registrar.
-With a few exceptions [hyperlink], the training programme components can be completed in any order.
+- A training programme that can be started at any time (there is no cut-off date for applications).

 - A training programme that considers the needs of part time trainees.
 The College accommodates breaks from training.
 Read more.